kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 Some reverse engineering of the Pro DJ Link protocol from the Pioneer DJ OPUS-QUAD.
 Note that the OPUS-QUAD does not fully support the protocol.
 However, the OPUS-QUAD does support [PRO DJ LINK Lighting](https://www.youtube.com/watch?v=KDEJVMGnlQY) even in standalone mode.
 This provides enough information to build a [timecode syncing system](#timecode-syncing).
 In this repository, I document all the findings of the Pro DJ Link protocol using packet analysis.

 ## Integration with Beat Link Trigger
+The OPUS-QUAD is now supported with Beat Link Trigger, a software that bridges Pioneer DJ equipment to lighting, video, and various other software.
+It is supported in v8.0.0 and above.

 Please see the [ongoing thread in the Deep Symmetry Zulip](https://deep-symmetry.zulipchat.com/#narrow/stream/275322-beat-link-trigger/topic/Opus.20Quad.20Integration) to implement OPUS-QUAD support in [Beat Link Trigger](https://github.com/Deep-Symmetry/beat-link-trigger).

 ## Special Thanks